devdineshw/killercoda-scenarios/WSO2-APIM-3.2.0/WSO2-APIM-3.2.0-Lab03-docker-scenario/step1.md

 `git checkout tags/v3.2.0.1`{{execute}}

-[Optional] Update the following configarations only in the katacode environment
+[Optional] Update the following configarations (Required to do only in this playground environment)

 4) Update the hostname